 8. Lugnason Falls (Zodiac Falls)

 Another of Siquijor’s waterfalls that deserves a visit is Lugnason Falls, near the San Juan area on the southwest of the island.
-What will surely catch your eye is the spectacular colour of its waters, somewhat different from Cambugahay Falls.
-The bathing area is smaller than the previous ones, but the height of the jump from the waterfall is greater.
+What will instantly catch your eye is the spectacular colour of its waters, somewhat different from Cambugahay Falls.
+The swimming area is smaller than the ones at Cambugahay, but the height of the jump from the waterfall is greater.

 The entry costs ₱20 and you’ll see some guides who will take you to the best spots.
-They’ll also brighten up your stay with their typical show of incredible jumps from the top of the waterfall.
+They’ll also make the experience even more fun with their typical show of incredible jumps from the top of the waterfall.

-Lugnason Falls have up to 12 levels and you can climb up the river to discover them, but the one that most deserves a visit is the first.
+Lugnason Falls have up to 12 levels and you can climb up the river to discover them, but the first one is the level most worth visiting.
 If you want to explore them all, it’s best to hire a guide.

-9. Snorkelling in Siquijor: Tubod Marine Sanctuary, Tulapos and Caticugan
+9. Best snorkeling spots in Siquijor: Tubod Marine Sanctuary, Tulapos and Caticugan

-If you’re a lover of snorkelling, a must‑do in Siquijor for you is to visit the Tubod Marine Sanctuary.
-It’s located within the beach of one of our favourite hotels in Siquijor, the Coco Grove Beach Resort.
+If you love snorkeling, one of the best things you can do in Siquijor is visit the Tubod Marine Sanctuary.
+It’s located within the beach of one of our favourite hotels in Siquijor, Coco Grove Beach Resort.

-In case you’re not staying there, you can access its beach and sanctuary by paying the ₱100 fee.
-If you want, you can also rent the snorkelling equipment for ₱50 extra.
-Once inside, you can go straight to dive into the incredible seabed of the Tubod Marine Sanctuary.
-Fish of all colours, wonderful coral and, with luck, the odd turtle await you.
+If you’re not staying there, you can access its beach and sanctuary by paying the ₱100 fee.
+If you want, you can also rent the snorkeling equipment for ₱50 extra.
+Once inside, you can head straight into the water to explore the incredible seabed of the Tubod Marine Sanctuary.
+Fish of all colours, wonderful coral and, if you’re lucky, even a turtle or two await you.

 As we told you when talking about the beaches, it’s better to snorkel in the Tubod Sanctuary during the months when the Amihan wind blows, that is, from December to May.
 This way the water is calmer and clearer.

 In the area near Tubod there are a couple more marine sanctuaries that may interest you: Maite (₱100 fee) and the one in Paradise Bay, accessible from Emocion Guesthouse.
-From the first it’s quite common to see the occasional turtle.
+From the first it’s quite common to spot a turtle or two there.
 In Paliton there’s also one, but we didn’t find it very interesting.

 On the other side of the island is the Tulapos Marine Sanctuary, where it’s common to see turtles, barracudas and reef sharks.
-It’s obligatory to hire a guide.
+Hiring a guide is mandatory.
 The price is ₱250 for two people.
 You also have to pay ₱100 per person.
-If you want, you can rent snorkelling equipment for ₱50 and fins for ₱100.
+If you want, you can rent snorkeling equipment for ₱50 and fins for ₱100.

 To enjoy the Tulapos sanctuary it’s much better to go between June and November, when there’s less wind in this area of the island and therefore the water is less choppy.

-Finally, the Caticugan Sanctuary, halfway between San Juan and Siquijor town, will also give you a great snorkelling experience without needing to swim far.
+Finally, the Caticugan Sanctuary, halfway between San Juan and Siquijor town, is also great for snorkeling and doesn’t require a long swim offshore.
 Entry costs ₱50 per person; you need to hire a guide (₱200 per group) and you can also rent snorkel gear there (mask and fins for ₱200).
 It’s also a good place to go from June to November, when the water here is calm.

-IMPORTANT: throughout the municipality of San Juan (which affects the area from Caticugan to Tubod, but not Tulapos) it is forbidden to snorkel and dive (as well as, of course, to fish) on new‑moon days.
-It’s possible to swim near the shore, but not to do the previous activities.
+IMPORTANT: throughout the municipality of San Juan (which affects the area from Caticugan to Tubod, but not Tulapos) snorkeling and diving are not allowed (as well as, of course, fishing) on new-moon days.
+You can still swim near the shore, but snorkeling and diving are not allowed.
 For the rest of 2025, these days are 26–28 June, 26–28 July, 24–26 August, 23–25 September, 22–24 October, 21–23 November and 21–23 December.
 Dive centres, when this happens, continue diving in other spots outside San Juan and also run trips to Apo Island.

 Snorkel at Tubod